nubicu/HackerRank/README.md

 The following programs are my submissions for competitive programming problems at http://www.hackerrank.com.<br/>

 The repository is mostly for private storage purposes but please feel free to use these solutions as references/hints for your own solutions.
-All solutions are written in C++ and have successfully passed all sub-tasks for their respective problems.
+All solutions are written in C/C++ and have successfully passed all sub-tasks for their respective problems.
 The repository is updated throughout the year for new problems.

+Also, the repository contains some Java examples from a workshop organized by IT Factory.

 # Contact Me